circonus-labs/gen-statsd/README.md

   -gauges int
         number of gauges for each agent to hold (default 30) -prefix string
-        prefix for metrics (default "go-genstatsd") -protocol string
+        prefix for metrics (default "gen-statsd") -protocol string
         network protocol to use, tcp or udp (default "udp") -spawn-drift int